Customer Service Questions

 Is there water and/or sewer available on a property?

 For inquiries regarding water and sewer availability, please contact our Engineering Department at 770-914-3688.
 Depending on the type of request, and/or if you need a formal written letter, a request form will be required as well as a Fire Flow Request Form.
-Click here to download detailed information packet and application.

 Where can I find Henry County Water Authority’s Standards and Specifications?

-Click here for our Standards and Specifications
+Click here for our Standards and Specifications.

 What is the hardness of my water?